Opentrons/opentrons/api/docs/v2/modules/thermocycler.rst

 Changes with the GEN2 Thermocycler Module
 =========================================

 All methods of :py:class:`.ThermocyclerContext` work with both the GEN1 and GEN2 Thermocycler.
-One practical difference is that the GEN2 module has a plate lift feature to make it easier to remove the plate manually or with a robotic gripper.
+One practical difference is that the GEN2 module has a plate lift feature to make it easier to remove the plate manually or with the Opentrons Flex Gripper.
 To activate the plate lift, press the button on the Thermocycler for three seconds while the lid is open.
-If you need to do this in the middle of a run, call :py:meth:`~.ProtocolContext.pause`, lift and move the plate, and then resume the run from the Opentrons App.
+If you need to do this in the middle of a run, call :py:meth:`~.ProtocolContext.pause`, lift and move the plate, and then resume the run.